Labour promises to reverse Jeremy Hunt’s pensions ‘giveaway for richest 1%’

 Rachel Reeves vows to reverse ‘free-for-all for wealthy few’ – as party tries to force Commons vote

-Labour has promised to reverse chancellor Jeremy Hunt’s £1bn pensions tax break for the wealthy if it wins power at the next general election.
+Labour has promised to reverse chancellor Jeremy Hunt’s £1bn pensions tax break for the wealthy if it wins power at the general election expected in 2024.

-Shadow chancellor Rachel Reeves said the party will seek to force a Commons vote next week on the Budget decision to scrap the £1.07 million lifetime pensions allowance.
+Shadow chancellor Rachel Reeves said the party will seek to force a Commons vote next week on the Budget decision to scrap the lifetime pensions allowance (LTA).

 Scrapping the so-called “doctors tax” is designed to prevent senior consultants retiring early from the NHS because the current pension rules mean it is not worth them carrying on working.